freenas/freenas-docs/userguide/system.rst

 #endif freenas
 #ifdef truenas
 %brand% provides an autotune script which optimizes the system.
-The :guilabel:`Enable autotune` checkbox in :menuselection:`System --> Advanced` is checked by default, so this script runs automatically.
-It is recommended to leave autotune enabled unless advised otherwise by an iXsystems support engineer.
+The :guilabel:`Enable autotune` option in :menuselection:`System --> Advanced` is enabled by default, so this script runs automatically.
+Leaving autotune enabled is recommended unless advised otherwise by an iXsystems support engineer.

 If the autotune script adjusts any settings, the changed values appear in
 :menuselection:`System --> Tunables`.
-While these values can be modified and overridden, speak to your support engineer beforehand as manual changes can have a negative impact on system performance.
+While these values can be modified and overridden, speak to a support engineer beforehand as manual changes can have a negative impact on system performance.
 Note that deleting tunables that were created by autotune only affects the current session, as